Understanding Team Types

 Explore the interactive below to learn about the strengths and blind spots of each Team Type.

-Team Types are calculated by everyone on the team, yet it is common to see teams with individuals who do not necessarily sit with the majority of the team in regards to placement within the work styles framework; rather they serve as balancers.
+It’s common to have individuals who don’t match with the rest of the team.
+You might think these people don’t belong, or should be moved to a different team.
+Instead, these people are what we consider ‘balancers.’
 The role of the balancer on a team is to provide a healthy contrast to a similar way of thinking and working across the team.
 Use the interactive below to learn more about the role that balancers play on various teams.

 Distributions of Teams